Today we arrive at the 17th letter of the

 Electricity – lights at a flip of a switch

-Running water and all that entails – an indoor flush toilet, a hot shower
+Running water and all that entails – an indoor flush toilet,

 The first sip of coffee in the morning